STEW-ROIDS - WINTERTIME IS NOT THE TIME TO EAT LEAN

 Add ½ Tbsp Rosemary

 ½ tsp Thyme

-Dice the onion and slice the carrots and celery.
-Wash the potatoes well and cut them into one inch cubes.
+After that, dice the onion and slice the carrots and celery.
+Wash the potatoes well and cut them into one-inch cubes.
 Place the onion, carrots, celery, and potatoes into a large slow cooker.
 Place the stew meat in a large bowl and season with salt and pepper.
 Add the flour and toss the meat until it is coated.
 Set the floured meat aside.